CellDynamics/QuimP/Readme.md

 ![ProjectStructure](Doxygen_doc/maven-structure.png)

-The light gray components are pure *pom* artifacts that collect related sub-projects. the blue projects are for testing only, orange is the main product and three yellow projects are plugins for QuimP.
+The light gray components are pure *pom* artifacts that collect related sub-projects.
+The blue projects are for testing only, orange is the main product and three yellow projects are plugins for QuimP.

-Because of loop dependencies (plugins depend on QuimP but QuimP require blue plugins for tests) the project should be build in two stages.
+Because of loop dependencies (plugins depend on QuimP but QuimP requires blue plugins for tests) the project should be build in two stages.
 The simplest approach is as follows:

  ```bash